Recent API Changes

 Why?

 We realise that this forms an inconvenience to those of you who are actively using FTorch and is not something we did lightly.
-These changes were neccessary to improve functionality and we have made them in one go as we move towards a stable API and first release in the very near future.
+These changes were necessary to improve functionality and we have made them in one go as we move towards a stable API and first release in the very near future.
 Once the first release is set then the API becomes standardised then changes like this will be avoided.
 We hope that this is the last time we have such a shift.

 The changes allow us to implement two new features:

-1. Multiple output tensors Previously you could pass an array of several input tensors to a Torch model, but only recieve a single output tensor back.
+1. Multiple output tensors Previously you could pass an array of several input tensors to a Torch model, but only receive a single output tensor back.
 Now you can use models that return several output tensors by passing an array of output tensors instead.

 2. Preparation for autograd functionality We hope to make it easier to access the autograd features of PyTorch from within Fortran.
 To do this we needed to change how data was assigned from a Fortran array to a Torch tensor.
 This is now done via a subroutine call rather than a function.